Meta Cognita

 Frobisher and his men, audacious privateers, had regathered after being scattered by a formidable storm in the Davis Strait.
 They were offering thanks to Our Lord for their safety, and successful crossing of the North Atlantic, a most dangerous passage.
 Ice floes seemed to be blocking their voyage farther into the Northwest Passage to the interior of Cathay.
 But hell, they had salt beef, biscuit, and mushy peas (the ideal Canadian Thanksgiving repast), and the sailors of the expedition — at least those who had not already perished — were treated to a sermon by an Elizabethan divine, before the Sacrifice of the Mass.

 Moreover, today is Christopher Columbus Day, or was, throughout the Americas.
 This holiday, which Ms Kamala Harris proposed to cancel before changing all her “most deeply held” opinions recently, may nevertheless survive in the hearts of all civilized men, even as DNA investigators opine that Columbus was not from Genoa, but from a family of Sephardic silk-spinners in Valencia.
-Then as now, the Jews were persecuted; and then as now they were persistently over-achieving.
+Then as now, the Jews were persecuted; and now as then they are persistently over-achieving.

 If you aren’t Catholic, you can at least pretend to be.